 Article V. - Standing Committees

-1. There shall be the following Standing Committees: Ways and Means, Public Relations, Social, Concessions, Events, Equipment, Uniform Constitution and By-Laws, and such committees as the Executive Board shall determine.
+1. There shall be the following Standing Committees: Ways and Means, Public Relations, Concessions, Hospitality, Equipment, Uniform, and such committees as the Executive Board shall determine.

 2. The Ways and Means Committee shall consist of at least five members.
 They will submit their plans for fund raising funds commensurate with the financial needs of the club to the Executive Board for their approval.
 The Vice President shall be Chairman, and the Treasurer shall be a member of the Ways and Means Committee.

-.
-The Concession Committee shall consist of members appointed by the President.
+3. The Concession Committee shall consist of members selected by the Concession chair and appointed by the President.
 The Concession Committee is in charge of purchasing and preparing all foods sold at the concession stands.
-All money made in the stands will be turned over to the Treasurer after each game.
-The Concession Committee shall ensure that waters are provided for the band students at home as well as away games.
-The Concession Committee shall be responsible for cleaning all equipment and the concession stands before leaving the games.

-4. The Public Relations Committee shall be in charge of phoning members of all important events coming up.
+4. The Public Relations Committee shall be in charge of notifying members of all important events with the band program.

-5. The Events Committee shall work with the Band Director to arrange for adequate number of chaperones and report back to the Executive Board for presentation to the club.
+5. The Chaperones Committee shall work with the Band Director to arrange for adequate number of chaperones for all travel for the MSHS Band.

-6. The Equipment Committee (Pit Dads) shall work with the Band Director to build and maintain props, equipment and practice field; aide in getting equipment to and from sites, on and off fields for performances; arrange for truck rental and drivers; report back to the Executive Board for presentations, as well as to meet other needs as designated by the director.
+6. The Equipment Committee (Pit Dads) shall work with the Band Director to build and maintain props, equipment and the practice field.

-7. The Uniform Committee shall fit and maintain uniforms; properly care for the ancillary parts of the uniforms (e.g. gauntlets, plumage); report back to Executive Board for presentations to the club as well as meet other needs of Band Director as designated.
+7. The Uniform Committee shall fit and maintain uniforms.

-8. The Social Committee is responsible for any social activities, and will work with the Ways and Means Committee and the Events Committee.
+8. The Hospitality Committee is responsible for any social activities for the band or booster membership.

-9. The Constitution and By-Law Committee shall consist of three members, appointed by the President, who will be responsible for helping the President guide the club according to the constitution.
-They will recommend any corrections or additions to the existing constitution and bylaw.

 Article VI. - Annual Financial Statement

 1. The Treasurer shall be required to prepare a financial report at the close of each year and file copies with the Executive Board and such other internal or external groups or individuals as the Executive Board shall direct.
 The Annual Financial Report shall be included as part of the permanent club records.
 The records shall be closed by June 30, and be filed in the office of Muscle Shoals High School by July 15.